March 8, 2021

 Categories: Donor Story,

 Edward K. Roberts was born in Cook County, Illinois, in 1920.
-With his father’s passing at a young age, Roberts was raised solely by his mother, Kathryn Smith Roberts, an upbringing that would have a significant impact on his charitable giving later in life.
+After his father passed at a young age, Roberts was raised solely by his mother, Kathryn Smith Roberts—an upbringing that would have a significant impact on his charitable giving later in life.

-Throughout his life, Roberts was an avid tennis player and musician, playing the trumpet, French horn, and piano (dabbling in the violin), and enjoying a full range of music from classical to boogie woogie.
+Throughout his life, Roberts was an avid tennis player and musician, playing the trumpet, French horn, and piano and dabbling in the violin, and he enjoyed a full range of music, from classical to boogie woogie.
 He had two grand pianos, one at his home in Sarasota and the other in Asheville, North Carolina.
-He would later donate one to the State College of Florida, after playing on stage at their Neel Performing Arts Center.
+He would later donate one to State College of Florida after playing on stage at the college's Neel Performing Arts Center.

 Edward K. Roberts (1920-2009) believed that everyone deserves a decent start in life and always wanted to help others earn a college degree.

 Always described as a “gracious man,” Roberts had a reputation for his impeccable manners and simple lifestyle.
-He was genuinely interested in the stories of other people, particularly those who have had to make their own way in the world despite difficult circumstances.
-In his eyes, he believed that everyone deserves a decent start in life.
+He was genuinely interested in the stories of other people, particularly those who had to make their own way in the world despite difficult circumstances.
+He believed everyone deserves a decent start in life.

-His legacy with the Community Foundation is unique and reflects these values and his life story.
-He established a field of interest fund – the Edward K. Roberts Fund – designed to distribute funds to underfunded community colleges in Florida, to new and emerging charitable needs, and as a nod to his mother Kathryn, to the needs of single mothers.
+Roberts' legacy with the Community Foundation reflects his values and life story.
+He established a field of interest fund—the Edward K. Roberts Community College Fund—to support underfunded community colleges in Florida and also created funds to address new and emerging charitable needs and (as a nod to his mother, Kathryn) to help single mothers.

-Although he would never meet with his grant or scholarship recipients, he was always curious with what the recipients were doing and loved it when the Community Foundation told him we were awarding several scholarships at a time.
+Although he would never meet with his grant or scholarship recipients, he was always curious about what the recipients were doing and loved when the Community Foundation told him we were awarding several scholarships at a time.
 He always wanted to help others earn a college degree.

 His memory lives on in his niece Lora and her brother Paul.